Webinars to support Engineering Climate Action

 Embodied carbon and its incorporation into New Zealand’s regulatory systems

 Antonia Reid, Policy Director for the Building for Climate Change Programme, and Katie Symons, Principal Advisor, Engineering, from MBIE’s Building System Performance Branch presented on embodied carbon.
-In this climate conversation they cover technical methodology, what engineers need to know, and what’s next in incorporating this into the regulatory systems.
+They cover technical methodology, what engineers need to know and what’s next in incorporating this into the regulatory systems.

 Key Principles of a Circular Economy

-In this climate conversation, Debbie O'Byrne discusses the key principles of a Circular Economy and help engineers understand and leverage the shift in thinking a CE transition creates.
+In this Climate Conversation, Debbie O'Byrne discusses the key principles of a Circular Economy (CE), to help engineers understand and leverage the shift in thinking a CE transition creates.

 NZ concrete industry's journey towards NET ZERO carbon

-Ralf Kessel is the convener of the Concrete NZ Masonry Sector Group and of the Concrete NZ Sustainability Committee which was established in May 2019 and will discuss the industry's journey towards NET ZERO carbon.
+Ralf Kessel is the convener of the Concrete NZ Masonry Sector Group and the Concrete NZ Sustainability Committee established in 2019.
+In this Climate Conversation, he discusses the industry's journey towards NET ZERO carbon.

-Research for reducing environmental impact involving renovations of historic buildings in NZ
+Research for reducing environmental impact involving renovations of historic buildings in New Zealand

-Rachel Paschoalin will share her research involving renovations of historic buildings in New Zealand, towards a holistic method for reducing environmental impact.
+Rachel Paschoalin shares her research involving renovations of historic buildings in New Zealand, towards a holistic method for reducing environmental impact.

 A hospital pass